 - A. Turn on/off the digital channels

 - B. Labels can be set to data, address, or custom characters.

 - C. Logic threshold of D7~D0.
-The oscilloscope will automatically set the threshold according to the specified logic family, or the user can set the threshold manually using the Custom option.
+The oscilloscope will automatically set the threshold according to specified logic family, or the user can set the threshold by manual using the Custom option.

 - D. Logic threshold of D15~D8

 - E. Set the channels to be displayed

-- F. Deskew setting, the same as setting analog channels
+- F. Deskew setting

 - G. Bus setting